-With the hope this communication may be stimulative and result in productive thought by the National Encampment and that it may promote the feeling that we are a national patriciotic organization, with national responsibilities, I remain
+With the hope this communication may be stimulative and read in productive thought by the National Encampment and that it and promote the feeling that we are a national patriciotic organization, with national responsibilities, I remain and.

-Very respectfully yours,

-FREDERICK K. DAVIS, National Patriotic Instructor.
+Very respectfully yours, FREDERICK K. DAVIS, National Patriotic Instructor.